maddigits/maddigits.github.com/_posts/2016-04-10-speeding-up-zsh.md

 ---
 layout: post
-title: "I speed up my ZSH load"
+title: "Speeding up my ZSH load"
 ---

 This is the story on how I speed up my terminal load time.